AndrewJDick/udacity_project4/README.md

 5. Created a for loop to store each of the five repeating phase values in the 'phaseValues' array.

-6. Time to generate last ten frames: < 1ms.
+6. Time to generate last ten frames via MAMP's localhost:8888 - <1ms.

 #### Computational Efficiency for pizza.html